 c.
 Development/ adoption of technology to separate tar from the producer gas.

-The raw gas produced from the gasification process typically contains impurities such as sulfur compounds, particulates, and tars.
+The raw gas produced from the gasification process typically contains impurities such as sulphur compounds, particulates, and tars.
 These impurities must be removed to prevent equipment fouling and ensure the quality of the hydrogen product.
 Gas cleanup processes may include scrubbing, filtering, and chemical treatment to remove contaminants.

 Figure 2.
 Classification of Desulfurization technologies